Tired of not hearing back from recruiters? Make your application stand out, get noticed, and get shortlisted by making a video resume.

 Video Resume: What is it?

 A video resume is a short video attached to a job application to provide additional information about your skills, personality, and qualifications.
-Regardless of whether you use a video, your standard resume should remain your primary documentation.
+Regardless of whether you use a video or just invested in traditional CV writing , your standard resume should remain your primary documentation.

 Video communicates your winning personality in multiple ways, whereas a text cover letter leaves the reader to their imagination.
 In addition, the combination of visual, audio, and text (via captions) delivers a lot of information at once, whereas reading is more effort-intensive.